John G. Fuller

-John Grant Fuller, Jr. (November 30, 1913 – November 7, 1990) was a New England-based American author of several nonfiction books and newspaper articles, mainly focusing on the theme of extraterrestrials and the supernatural.
+John Grant Fuller, Jr. (November 30, 1913 – November 7, 1990) was a New England–based American author of several nonfiction books and newspaper articles, mainly focusing on the theme of extraterrestrials and the supernatural.
 For many years he wrote a regular column for the Saturday Review magazine, called "Trade Winds".
 His books include We Almost Lost Detroit, The Ghost of Flight 401, Incident at Exeter, and The Interrupted Journey.
+He also served as writer, producer, and director on a number of TV shows and documentary films.

 Writing

 Incident at Exeter (1966) concerned a series of well-publicized unidentified flying object (UFO) sightings in and around the town of Exeter, New Hampshire in the fall of 1965 (see the Exeter incident).
 Fuller personally investigated the sightings and interviewed many of the eyewitnesses; he also claimed to have seen a UFO himself during his investigation.

 The Interrupted Journey: Two Lost Hours "Aboard a Flying Saucer" (1966) tells the story of the Barney and Betty Hill abduction.
 The Hills were a married couple who claimed to have been abducted in 1961 by the occupants of a UFO in the White Mountains of New Hampshire while returning home from a vacation.
 The book was the first to seriously claim that competent, reliable witnesses were being abducted by UFOs for medical and scientific experiments.
 The book remains one of the most influential in UFO history, and has been hotly debated since its publication.
 Like The Ghost of Flight 401 three years later, The Interrupted Journey was turned into a made-for-television movie in 1975.

-Aliens in the Skies (1969) is based on transcripts from the July 29, 1968 Congressional Hearing Before the House Committee on Science and Astronautics where experts such as Carl Sagan and J. Allen Hynek testified on the possibility of UFOs.
+Aliens in the Skies (1969) is based on transcripts from the July 29, 1968, Congressional Hearing Before the House Committee on Science and Astronautics where experts such as Carl Sagan and J. Allen Hynek testified on the possibility of UFOs.

 Fuller wrote The Great Soul Trial (1969) about the disappearance of Arizona Miner James Kidd and the later trial regarding his will, which left his fortune to anyone who could prove the existence of the human soul.
 The book was published prior to the final resolution of the case in 1971.